covid-saarani/lipik/README.md

 # Lipik (लिपिक)

 Clerk for filling in the data.

-Runs hourly at the 15th minute mark.
+Scheduled to run hourly at the 15th minute mark (45th minute mark in UTC), but there is no assurance of exact schedule by GitHub, and delays are common.

 It does the following things: